HIMANBOPP469/Roxilersystem-fullstack-challenge/README.md

 ● Database: PostgreSQL/MySQL
 ● Frontend: ReactJs
 Requirements
-We need a web application that allows users to submit ratings for stores registered on the platform.
+They need a web application that allows users to submit ratings for stores registered on the platform.
 The ratings should range from 1 to 5.
 A single login system should be implemented for all users.
 Based on their roles, users will have access to different functionalities upon logging in.